Cyberbeni/node-red-contrib-cb-arp/README.md

 ### Prerequisites

-- Node.js v8.10 or later
+- Node.js v16.17 or later

 ### Install

 From your node-red directory:

-    npm install node-red-contrib-arp
+    npm install node-red-contrib-cb-arp

 or

-in the Node-red, Manage palette, Install node-red-contrib-arp
+in the Node-red, Manage palette, Install node-red-contrib-cb-arp

 ### Usage

 This node provides the content of the ARP table.